 - Tip the mixture into the lined tin.
 Take a large spoon and press the base firmly into the tin as evenly as possible.
 Place in the fridge and leave for at least 30 minutes.

-- To make the peppermint filling sift the icing sugar (I'll be totally honest and admit I don't do this as I find my stand mixer blitzes any small lumps) into a bowl or place in the bowl of a free standing mixer.
+- To make the peppermint filling sift the icing sugar (I'll be totally honest and admit I don't do this as I find my stand mixer eliminates any small lumps) into a bowl or place in the bowl of a free-standing mixer.
 Add the melted butter, milk, peppermint extract and green food colouring, if using.
 Beat until the mixture is smooth.
 You should have a nice spreadable filling.
 If it seems too thick to spread, stir in a little boiling water, a teaspoon at a time, until spreadable.
 Have a taste to check if you want to add a little more mint extract (different brands vary in strength.)

 - Remove the tin from the fridge and using a small palette knife, spread the pepermint filling over the base.
 Place in the fridge to set for around 30 minutes,